BollineniRohith123/ExamoBuddy/allaboutapp.md

   - Use VS Code (free) for coding.
   - Use Git and GitHub for version control (free tier).
 - **PostgreSQL with pgvector**:
-  - Connect to the existing PostgreSQL instance at pgadmin.alviongs.com
+  - Connect to the existing PostgreSQL instance at server.alviongs.com via aaPanel
   - Ensure pgvector extension is enabled: `CREATE EXTENSION IF NOT EXISTS vector;`.
+  - See detailed setup instructions in `docs/postgresql-aapanel-setup.md`

 ##### Step 2: Design the Database
 - Create tables in PostgreSQL for users, history, vectors, and admin metrics: